-We can accommodate almost any situation, however we do have a few limitations.
-At this time, we can not accommodate electric wheelchairs, and depending on the vessel and boarding location, a few stairs may be required to board the vessel.
+We can accommodate almost any situation, however, we do have a few limitations.
+At this time, we can not accommodate electric wheelchairs, and a few stairs are required to board the vessel.
 All of our vessels have restrooms, indoor and outdoor viewing, and cafe service on the main floor, but due to a few Coast Guard requirements, our vessels can not be fully ADA-compliant.
 Please contact our office with specific questions.

 Make a reservation online with our secure system and receive an immediate email confirmation.